darioncassel/sok-differential-testing/index.md

 *C. Finite-State Analysis of SSL 3.0*

-The authors of this paper attampted to analyze the SSL protocol using a finite-state enumeration tool called Mur$\phi$.
+The authors of this paper attempted to analyze the SSL protocol using a finite-state enumeration tool called Mur$\phi$.
 They completed the analysis by using a sequence of incremental approximations to the SSL 3.0 handshake that is then model-checked using Mur$\phi$.
 Though this methodology they discovered some anomalies in the session resumption protocol.

 ##### 1. Type